lhanson/timneh/README.md

 ## Running the app

 Running the application locally depends on your desired datasource.
+For testing or development, the default configuration is fine; however, if deploying to serve real user data you *MUST* provide your own `application.yml` with a unique private `jwt.token.secret` string which will be used to sign all user authentication tokens.

 ### In-memory database